-To this end, the SEARCH Foundation has sponsored three archeological expeditions (2009, 2012 and 2013) to Perm, Russia, with the goal to find the remains of the Grand Duke Mikhail Alexandrovich Romanov and his secretary, Brian Johnson, who were killed by the Bolsheviks in June 1918.
+To this end, the SEARCH Foundation has sponsored archeological expeditions (2009, 2012 and 2013 and 2014) to Perm, Russia, with the goal to find the remains of the Grand Duke Mikhail Alexandrovich Romanov and his secretary, Brian Johnson, who were killed by the Bolsheviks in June 1918.

 It is our goal to return to Russia in the summer of 2015 and work with Russian, American and British forensic experts as well as the Russian Orthodox Church and the local Perm Government, in order to finally close a very sad chapter in world history,